-You can create your own Docker base image from scratch as explained in this Docker article.
-This is a scenario that is probably not recommended for people starting with Docker, but if you want to set the specific bits of your own base image, you can do so.
+You can create your own Docker base image from scratch as explained in this article from Docker.
+This is a scenario that is probably not for people starting with Docker, but if you want to set the specific bits of your own base image, you can do so.